jwodder/check-wheel-contents/README.rst

 that resemble the project name; using common names will cause different projects' files to overwrite each other on installation.

+If the ``--toplevel`` option is set, the names listed in the option will not cause this check to fail.

 Common causes:

 - For ``src``: You failed to set up your ``src/`` layout correctly.  ``src``